noscripter/dbushell.com/src-markdown/blog/2015-05-metalsmith.md

 ## Downtime

 As you may have noticed, my website has been going offline frequently.
-Not good, I’m no sys admin.
-After several failed attempts to fix the — admittedly self-inflicted — issue I decided a full nuking of my VPS was required.
+Not good.
+After several failed attempts to fix the — admittedly self-inflicted — issue I decided a full nuking of my VPS was the only solution.

-I like to use [MAMP](http://MAMP.info) for local WordPress / PHP development.
-This is where I “backed up” my WordPress install.
+I use [MAMP](http://MAMP.info) for local WordPress / PHP development.
+That is where I “backed up” my WordPress install.
 Before hitting the button of no return I had the foresight to create a static copy of my website using Wget, a technique I’ve used before to [preserve old websites](/2012/03/20/preserving-the-web/).
 The day was getting late by the time the new server was configured.
 I uploaded the static copy and made a task to re-install WordPress later that week.

 That was the plan until I saw the state of the database.
 At almost seven years old, and seeing as many redesigns in that time, it had grown into a 60MB behemoth.